jupl/btc-angular/README.md

 These commands are used to assemble the application, generating the necessary JS/CSS and adding assets.
 Use `dev` mode to keep readable JS/CSS, plus include source maps as well as tests under the `test/` folder.
 Use `prod` mode to minify/uglify JS/CSS as well as omit source maps and tests.
 Specify `device` where applicable to build a native app using Cordova for a specific device.
 If any Bower dependencies have not been downloaded yet, Bower will first download them.

 #### `build:[mode] [device=[device]]`
 Assemble the application once.
 If `device` is specified, then build a native app for a device using Cordova.
-Otherwise it uses the default web environment.
+Otherwise it uses the `web` environment.

 #### `watch:[mode]`
 Assemble the application and continue to watch for changes.
 Rebuild every time a change is detected.

 #### `server:[mode]`
 Assemble the application and continue to watch for changes.
 Rebuild every time a change is detected.
 Also, the application is served locally to open with a browser.
-This build uses the web environment.
+This build uses the `web` environment.

 #### `emulate:[mode] device=[device]`
 Assemble the application, compile, and deploy to an emulator for the specified device.